 Throughout her career, she has volunteered and served her community, province and her country.
 Recent examples are cited here.
 In November 2012, Irene was appointed Vice-Chair of Tourism Nova Scotia.
 Also in November 2012, Premier Dexter appointed her to the Nova Scotia Commission on Building Our New Economy (One Nova Scotia Commission).
 The following month, she was appointed to the Art Gallery of Nova Scotia Board of Governors.
 In this capacity, she is on the executive and chairs the finance committee.
 In September 2014, she was one of twenty-three women chosen from across Canada to represent the twenty-three fathers of Confederation at the Bold Vision - Women’s Leadership Conference in Prince Edward Island.
 Currently she is a director of the Aerospace and Defense Industries Association of Nova Scotia and also Vice-Chair of the American Chamber Atlantic Chapter and a board member of the National American Chamber.
 She is a board member of the Saint Mary’s Cathedral Basilica Foundation and Director of the Yarmouth Hospital Foundation.
-Along with all this, she chairs the Yarmouth Airport Board of Directors.
+Along with all this, she is on the Board of Directors of the Forum for Young Canadians Foundation.
+Irene is the past chair of the Yarmouth Airport Board of Directors.

 Involved with the Chamber of Commerce for many years, Irene has served as past Chair of the Nova Scotia Chamber of Commerce, the Atlantic Provinces Chamber of Commerce and two terms on the Canadian Chamber of Commerce.
 She served two terms on the Advisory Board of Revenue Canada, on the Law Commission of Canada, and the Nova Scotia Advisory Board on Colleges and Universities.
 She is a past director of Emera Inc., Nova Scotia Power Inc., the Gulf of Maine Council on the Marine Environment, the Atlantic Canada Opportunities Agency, Nova Scotia Business Development Corporation and Marine Atlantic.
 While serving on these boards,she chaired many committees reporting to these boards.